 Here at TLA, we love vintage lingerie.
-Vintage-inspired, authentic vintage, vintage catalogs…taking a past look at women’s undergarments is interesting not only from a fashion perspective, but also from a social or cultural one.
+Vintage-inspired, authentic vintage, vintage catalogs… taking a past look at women’s undergarments is interesting not only from a fashion perspective, but also from a social or cultural one.
 You can tell a lot about people and the times they lived in based on what they wore, and lingerie is no different.
 While there aren’t as many vintage lingerie videos as there are for, say, “regular” fashion, I thought these 12 were definitely worth a look.
-They range in time from the 1920’s thru the 1960’s.
+They range in time from the 1920s through the 1960s.
 What do you think of this look back into the fashion past?

 1. The Smiling Lieutenant – Jazz Up Your Lingerie (1931)